Fresno Yosemite International Airport: Ground transportation and access

-Parking

-The city of Fresno offers paid on-site parking in a 900 space parking garage south of the airport terminal, a large lot south of the terminal, and several smaller lots east of the terminal.
-A separate cell phone waiting lot located on the southeast corner of the airport property has stalls, designated for drivers waiting for arriving passengers.
+The city of Fresno offers paid on-site parking in a 900-space parking garage south of the airport terminal, a large lot south of the terminal, and several smaller lots east of the terminal.
+A separate cell phone waiting lot located on the southeast corner of the airport property has stalls designated for drivers waiting for arriving passengers.

-Public transportation

 Fresno Area Express (FAX) operates two public transit bus routes to the airport, each with half-hourly service.
 Route 26 Palm / Butler runs between the airport and North Fresno via Southeast and Downtown Fresno (where passengers may transfer to other FAX routes).
 Route 39 FYI/Clinton runs between the airport and West Fresno.

 The City of Visalia operates the V-LINE bus between the airport and the Visalia Transit Center (where passengers can connect to Visalia Transit routes) and the Visalia Airport (which offers V-LINE passengers free long-term parking for up to ten days).

-Rental car facility

-The airport offers a consolidated rental car facility at the west end of the terminal.
-Nine rental car companies have passenger service counters inside the terminal near the baggage claim area and up to 400 cars can be parked in a lot just west of the terminal building.
-The 11-acre rental car facility opened in 2009 and was built at a cost of US$22 million.
+The airport offers a consolidated rental car facility at the terminal's west end.
+Nine rental car companies have passenger service counters inside the terminal near the baggage claim area, and up to 400 cars can be parked in a lot just west of the terminal building.
+The 11-acre rental car facility opened in 2009 and was built at a cost of $22 million.

-Bicycle

-The airport has covered bicycle parking racks located inside the parking garage south of the airport terminal.
-Nearby roads East Clinton Way, East McKinley Avenue are designated as Class II bike lanes and they connect to the Class I bike path that runs parallel to North Clovis Avenue.
+The airport has covered bicycle parking racks inside the parking garage south of the terminal.
+Nearby roads East Clinton Way and East McKinley Avenue have Class II bike lanes (on-roadway, separated) and they connect to the Class I bike path (off-roadway) that runs alongside North Clovis Avenue.
+As of 2025, the City of Fresno is constructing a Class I bike path along McKinley that will provide a better connection to the Clovis Avenue path and also travel as far east as Blackstone Avenue.